-Spruce Tree House Ruins, A Photo Gallery
+Spruce Tree House Ruins, a Photo Gallery

 Spruce Tree House is a large archaeological site in Mesa Verde National Park, near Cortez, Colorado.